NicholiNoah/NicholiNoah/content/extended-reality/heyNicholi.md

 More innovation.
 I'm developing a mixed reality capture system for producing even more immersive content.
 Stay tuned to [NicholiNoah.com](https://nicholinoah.com/virtual-reality) for updates and teasers of cutting edge creative.

 **What is the logo on your shirt?**
-[CuriousVR](https://curiousvr.tv) is my online portfolio and personal brand.
+CuriousVR was my online portfolio and personal brand.
 It's my way of showcasing innovative virtual and mixed reality tech while telling fun stories and sharing my own growth all at the same time.

 **If you had to do it again, what would you do differently?**
 For the first time in my life, I am 100% happy with the finished piece and wouldn't change a thing.
 That's a lot to say for an artist, and testament to how much I poured every bit of myself into this sci-fi self-portrait with a smile big enough to prove it.